Regular exercise is crucial for the health and well-being of tortoises.

 Most tortoise species are prolific borrowers, so ensure the bedding is conducive to digging.

-You should ensure your substrate bed is at least 10 inches thick to encourage digging.
+Ensure your substrate bed is at least 10 inches thick to encourage digging.

 Enrichment